-Audience members who visibly agree with you are great confidence boosters.
-You can focus on them more instead of trying to convince those who do not agree with you or ignore you.
+Audience members, who visibly agree with you, are great confidence boosters.
+You can focus on them more instead of trying to convince those who don’t agree with you or ignore you.
 Identify your allies by looking for individuals who interact with you in a positive way during the presentation.

 10. Don’t Be Afraid of Questions

 Some public speakers dislike answering questions in the middle of their presentation.
-That should not be the case.
+That must not be the case.
 You can actually take it as a compliment when your audience asks you questions during your talk.
-It means they are listening!
+It means they’re listening!

 Don’t put off answering questions.
-If I am asked a question which I will address in the upcoming parts of my presentation, I go ahead and skip to that part.
-This is why it is important to know your content front and back.
+If I’m asked a question, which I will address in the upcoming parts of my presentation, I go ahead and skip to that part.
+This is why it’s important to know your content front and back.
 Questions are opportunities to interact with your audience.
 Putting them off might cause your audience to disengage from you.